 What is the impact and where does it occur?
-What Management Approach is the organization's involvement in the impact?
-The impact is on the health and safety of employees and contractors within the business operation.
-The Company adheres to the required health and safety measures prescribed by law, which includes the assignment of Safety Officer(s).
+What is the organization's involvement in the impact?
+Management Approach The impact is on the health and safety of The Company adheres to the required health employees and contractors within the business and safety measures prescribed by law, which operation. includes the assignment of Safety Officer(s).
 For the site operations, both the Engineering/Construction and Property Management teams ensure that the employees and contractors observe the proper safety standards.
 What are the Risk/s Identified?
-Management Approach Even though there are safety measures in place, The Company's Employee Handbook provides for appropriate penalties for non-compliance with some employees may opt not to follow the guidelines. the set health and safety guidelines enumerated therein.
+Management Approach Even though there are safety measures in place, The Company's Employee Handbook provides some employees may opt not to follow the the appropriate penalties for non-compliance guidelines. with the set health and safety guidelines enumerated therein.
 What are the Opportunity/ies Identified?
-Management Approach Having safety guidelines in the workplace may avoid any untoward incidents.
-As an added precaution, part of the benefits provided to employees is a medical plan, which is enjoyed by all employees of the Company.
+Management Approach Having safety guidelines in the workplace may As an added precaution, part of the benefits avoid any untoward incidents. provided to employees is a medical plan, which is enjoyed by all regular employees of the Company.